Quarkyonic matter and hadron-quark crossover from an ultracold atom perspective: Demonstration of tripling fluctuation effects in a simplified model

 in a non-relativistic system.
 Remarkably, $c_{\rm s}$ exhibits a peak structure in the evolution of $\mu$.
 This behavior can be understood as the suppression of the density susceptibility $\chi=\left(\frac{\partial\rho}{\partial\mu}\right)_T$, which can be rewritten as

 While the first term in Eq.~\eqref{eq:21} is always positive as the density susceptibility of free fermions, the second term in Eq.~\eqref{eq:21} can be negative as we find that the small momentum part of $f_{\rm B}(K)$ is suppressed with increasing $\mu$ in Fig.~\ref{fig:1}.
 Therefore, $\chi$ becomes small because two terms in Eq.~\eqref{eq:21} cancel with each other in the crossover regime, leading to the enhancement of $c_{\rm s}$ that is proportional to $\chi^{-1/2}$.
 At high density limit, $c_{\rm s}$ approaches the Fermi velocity $v_{\rm F}=k_{\rm F}/m$ corresponding to the non-relativistic conformal limit.
+At higher temperatures, the peak of $c_{\rm s}$ is gradually smeared out (see also Ref.~\cite{PRL135.042701_4ywp-752m}).
+At nonzero temperatures, $c_s$ is nonzero even at $\mu\leq 0$ due to the thermal pressure in the non-relativistic system.
+In the dilute limit (i.e., $\mu/T\rightarrow-\infty$), our result reproduces the third virial expansion exactly~\cite{PRL135.042701_4ywp-752m,PhysRevLett.120.243002}.

 We note that our result overestimates tripling fluctuation effects on thermodynamic quantities compared to the quantum Monte Carlo simulation~\cite{PhysRevA.102.023313}.
 Our calculation could be more accurate if the in-medium effect on $G_0(K,\omega)$ is considered.
 However, note that the Mott effect~\cite{ropke1983particle,Blaschke:2013zaa}, where the bound state is suppressed by the Pauli-blocking effect at low $K$, is absent in the present 1D system~\cite{PhysRevResearch.4.L012021}.
 Although the in-medium shift of $\mathcal{B}$ might exist, this would not affect the qualitative behavior of $f_{\rm B}(K)$.
-Moreover, the peak behavior of $c_{r\rm s}$ (in other words, the minimum of $\chi$) can be found in Ref.~\cite{PhysRevA.102.023313}.
+Moreover, the peak behavior of $c_{\rm s}$ (in other words, the minimum of $\chi$) can be found in Ref.~\cite{PhysRevA.102.023313}.

+Before ending this section, we mention the current status of cold atomic studies toward quantum simulation of three-color fermions.
+While it is known that strongly-interacting three-component Fermi gases are unstable due to strong three-body losses~\cite{OHara_2011}, a recent experimental study reveals an anomalous loss process in the three-dimensional system~\cite{schumacher2026observation}, motivating us to study the underlying microscopic physics specific to three-component fermions.
+Moreover, our toy model originally proposed in Ref.~\cite{PhysRevLett.120.243002} involves the three-body interaction, which is one of the challenging topics in ultracold atoms.
+So far, there are several theoretical proposals~\cite{PhysRevA.69.043607,PhysRevA.90.021601,PhysRevA.97.011602,PhysRevA.109.013319,PhysRevA.111.053319,v1y3-2b6r} and indeed the tunable three-body interaction has been realized experimentally~\cite{PhysRevLett.128.083401}.
+Based on these circumstances, the experimental demonstration of the three-body crossover might be realized in future experiments.